-\Spn 101 Elementary Spanish I
+Spn 101 Elementary Spanish I

 An introduction to the language, with stress on grammar and the aural-oral values of language, including phonetics.
-The content of Spn 101 is designed for students without previous experience in Spanish or a maximum of two years of high school Spanish.
+The content of Spn 101 is designed for students without previous experience in Spanish or a maximum of one year of high school Spanish.

-\Spn 102 Elementary Spanish II
+Elementary Spanish II

 An introduction to the language, with stress on grammar and the aural-oral values of language, including phonetics.
-Prerequisite: Spn 101 or equivalent.
+Students should be placed in this course if they have had two years of high school Spanish.
+Prerequisite: Spn 101 or equivalent, or two years of high school Spanish.

-\Spn 201 Intermediate Spanish I
+Intermediate Spanish I

 Content includes grammar practice at intermediate level of composition and conversation.
-Prerequisite: Spn 102 or equivalent.
+Students should be placed in this course if they have had three or more years of high school Spanish.
+Prerequisite: Spn 102 or equivalent, or three or more years of high school Spanish.

-\Spn 202 Intermediate Spanish II
+Intermediate Spanish II